FiGOBLAC/shortcode-css-generator/readme.txt

   "list_font_size: "my-new-class > li.active > a__font-size",
 }

-There are many more compbinations you can you use depending on your needs so experiment and see a
+There are many more compbinations you can you use depending on your needs so feel free to experiment.

 ##Important
 * Do not use two underscores for selector names.
-* You can only use one css property per line for example you cant do this {
+* Unless you create your won custom property object you can only use one css property per line for example you cant do this {
   "link_color: "a:hover__color, a__background-color",
 }

-## Complex Css Configurations
-The
+## Create Custom CSS Property Objects

+Custom CSS Property Objects are made up of 3 components

+###Object Name
+###Elements
+###Restrictions
+###Declarations

 if you need this kind of setup or need something more complex you can create your own css property object.